COVID-19 Updates on Library Services & Operations

 Please visit this page regularly for updates on changes to library services and operations.

-- Individual study seats will be available for advanced booking by students in two blocks per day: 8 am-1 pm, and 2-7 pm.
+Individual study seats are available for advanced booking by students as follows.

 Things to keep in mind: